 Of course, there was only one.
 And the real Dr. Ashkin wrote to his doppelganger in Utah with a remarkably generous offer.
 He said he would find a place for Hewitt in an actual physics program where he could quickly earn an actual Ph.D. and relieve himself of the stress of being an imposter.
 Hewitt declined and the university quietly dismissed him.

 Marvin Hewitt returned to Philadelphia, bringing his wife to live with his mother.
 By now Hewitt’s father had died, gunned down by a car thief.
 Hewitt tried to get an honest job in industry, but he was thwarted by his lack of a security clearance and formal education.

 Finally he decided to adopt a new identity.
-This time he was George Hewitt, director of technology at RCA, and he applied to University of Arkansas explaining that he missed teaching.
-Even though the salary of a professor was not equal to industry, he longed to return to the classroom,, he said.
+This time he was George Hewitt, director of technology at RCA, and he applied to the University of Arkansas explaining that he missed teaching.
+Even though the salary of a professor was not equal to industry, he longed to return to the classroom, he said.

 His plans unraveled when a recruiter from RCA came to the campus.
 Did he know, a senior faculty member asked, that RCA’s former technology director was currently teaching there?

 Quietly drummed out of Arkansas, Marvin Hewitt returned to Philadelphia, now father to twins.
 He knew the lies he would have to tell to obtain a security clearance would get him thrown in jail.
 So once again he found another name to adopt: Kenneth Yates.
 Off to the University of New Hampshire he went for one more year of teaching.

 When exposed at New Hampshire, the university let him slip quietly away – as the others had.
 But a month later newspapers got hold of the story and he made nationwide news.

 In the aftermath of his exposure, Hewitt was treated kindly.
 The city of Philadelphia offered him work.
 As the son of a slain police officer, the city felt it could do no less.